andy-byers/CalicoDB/doc/api.md

 auto s = db.erase(db.first());
 assert_ok(s);

-// If this status is OK, every change made in the transaction will be undone.
-If we receive a non-OK status, we are
+// If this status is OK, every change made in the transaction will be undone. s = xact.abort();
-// permitted to retry as many times as we would like, at least, until we receive an OK status. s = xact.abort();
 assert_ok(s);